wp-plugins/custom-content-type-manager/readme.txt

 And if you REALLY want some of these features implemented, you can hire me to complete portions of your project or make a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=355ULXBFXYL8N).
 Many of the surges in development in this plugin were instigated by projects that required this plugin's use.

 == Upgrade Notice ==

+= 0.9.5 =

+Major boost to functionality: relation fields can now select multiple values and the post-selector thickbox can now be finely tuned to select *exactly* the posts you want.

 = 0.9.4.5 =